-Figure 4 presents an overview of the results of the georeferencing considering each map or aerial photographies.
-Reference points are reported on the y-axis while the time is on the x-axis.
-To spot individual maps and aerial photographies, the time-axis (x-axis) should be observed (date of the documents).
+Figure 4 presents an overview of the results of the georeferencing considering each map or aerial photograph.
+Only the Harbour and the Lower City areas are represented here.
+Reference points are reported on the y-axis and time is on the x-axis.
+To spot individual maps and aerial photographs, the time-axis (x-axis) should be observed (date of the documents).
 The red dots are the reference points by date.
 Their life span is also represented.
-The size of the circles are the residuals in metres of each maps regarding each reference point used.
-Only the Harbour and the Lower City areas are represented here.
+The size of the circles are the residuals in metres of each map regarding each reference point used.
 The first graph shows the time-structure of the georeferencing.
-Since reference points where mainly located on harbour structures or Lower City buildings, the end or beginning of each reference point correspond to harbour or urban renewals.
+Since reference points were mainly located on harbour structures or Lower City buildings, the end or beginning of each reference point correspond to harbour or urban renewals.
 We identified four periods separated by 3 periods of urban/harbour transitions (c.
 1800; c.
 1880’s.; c.
 1960/70’s).

-Logically, the second graph demonstrates that the georeferencing is better for recent maps while is gets of lower quality for older periods.
+Logically, the second graph demonstrates that the georeferencing is better for recent maps and gets lower for older periods.
 Nevertheless, we can identify maps with much lower quality in 1827 and 1876.
-It shows also that aerial photographies and old maps used such as relay for old reference points present relatively good quality.
+It shows also that aerial photographs and old maps used as relay for old reference points show relatively good quality.

-Regarding the planimetric evolution of the harbour.
-We digitalised first the harbour limits in 2020 and we did change gradually its initial shape getting back in time.
-This explain why structures from different dates are perfectly matching while the georeferencing is worst back in time.
-This iterative method was considering the georeferencing results.
-We did georeferenced main structure on maps with better georeferencing.
-The results of the digitalisation of the harbour is reported in Figure 5.

 For old maps with bathymetric point data (1790-1917), the mean distance between two points is ranging between 24 m (maps dated to 1891 and 1911) and 86 m (map dated to 1876).
 The average mean distance in all these maps is 48 m.
 Considering that these 19th c. / early 20th c. maps have the less reliable georeferencing, this indicate that the georeferencing is relevant to study the bathymetric evolution.

-The result of this work was used for producing interpolations and bathymetric raster files (Figures 6, 7 and 8).
+Regarding the planimetric evolution of the harbour.
+We first digitalised the harbour limits in 2020 and we changed gradually its initial shape by getting back in time.
+This explains why structures from different dates are perfectly matching while the georeferencing is worst back in time.
+This iterative method was considering the georeferencing results.
+We georeferenced the main structures on maps with better georeferencing.
+The results of the digitalisation of the harbour are reported in Figure 5.

 Planimetric evolution of the harbour and the river mouth of the Francolí

-Figure 5 show the planimetric evolution of the harbour between 1748 and 2020.
+Figures 5 and 6 show the planimetric evolution of the harbour between 1748 and 2020.
 It demonstrates that the bigger the harbour grew, the more stabilised are the land-sea interfaces.
-However, the river mouth area demonstrates the difficulty to maintain stable riverbanks at the mouth of the Francolí river seasonally and interannually.
+However, the river mouth area demonstrates the difficulty to stabilise riverbanks at the mouth of the Francolí river seasonally and interannually.

-All along its history, the harbour of Tarragona had to face to main hazards from two sides: (1) the winds and swales from the north-east and (2) the sedimentation from the Francolí river from the south-west.
-Dealing with these two constrains, the harbour had to develop first a larger protected water bodies (last two centuries) and then larger space to unload and store goods (especially during the last decennia).
+All along its history, the harbour of Tarragona had to face to main hazards from two sides: (1) waves from the north-east and (2) the sedimentation from the Francolí river from the south-west.
+Dealing with these two constrains, the harbour first had to develop larger protected basins (last two centuries) and then to develop larger space to unload and store goods (especially during the last decennia).